- A level requirements: ABB

 There are fieldwork opportunities in ocean sciences and marine biology in year two.

 This module explores the concepts and applications of Geographical Information Systems (GIS) to solve contemporary questions in spatial ecology.
-The module involves applied case studies and practical work designed to develop both an understanding of GIS principles and concepts, such as data acquisition, integration and spatial analyses, and its application to analyse and understand 2D and 3D spatial data.
+The module involves applied case studies and practical work designed to develop both an understanding of GIS principles and concepts, such as data acquisition, integration and spatial analyses.
+The hands-on workshops allow students to learn the basic skills before applying them to a real world authentic assessment.

 This module provides training in statistics for environmental scientists.
 We provide training in industry-standard software – R and RStudio – to allow students to explore, present, and analyse data, and we ensure that the practical training is fully supported by explanations of the underlying theory.
 The practical work is focused on real environmental data, often generated by the students themselves so that they understand where the data have come from and have access to the full context as they learn how to describe and explain the findings of their analyses.
 Students will leave with the tools to collect, work with, and present data necessary for scientific writing.